Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ### Standard Models

 _Standard models_ are predefined models in the Cognigy.AI interface.
-As a result, you have to select an LLM provider and then select the model name from the list.
+To use a standard model, select an LLM provider and then select the model name from the list in the Cognigy.AI interface.
-By choosing a standard model, you ensure compatibility with Cognigy.AI features.
+By choosing a standard model, you can ensure that this model is fully compatible with Cognigy.AI features.
 For more information, refer to the [Model Support by Feature](model-support-by-feature.md) table.

 After selecting a model, you must enter the API credentials from the [LLM provider](providers/all-providers.md) that offers this model to get access to its functionality.

 ### Custom Models

 _Custom Models_ are non-predefined models in the Cognigy.AI interface.
-As a result, you have to select an LLM provider and manually enter the model name instead of selecting from a list.
+To use a custom model, select an LLM provider and manually enter the model name instead of selecting from a list.
 While these models may not guarantee the same feature support as standard models, they can be helpful when you need a specific version and are familiar with its capabilities.
 Moreover, if LLM providers release new model versions, opting for a custom model lets you avoid waiting for Cognigy.AI to update its list.

 Similar to the standard model, you must enter the API credentials from the [LLM provider](providers/all-providers.md) that offers this model to get access to its functionality.